Relations Among Different Inequality Measures in Complex Systems: From Kinetic Exchange to Earthquake Models: Models

 \subsubsection{\textbf{CS-Model}}

-The Chakrabarti Stinchcombe model~\cite{CS_Model,CS1,pbhattacharya} (CS-Model in short hereafter) based on the overlap of fractal fault surfaces (modeled using Cantor sets), focuses on fault geometry and the distribution of overlaps that correspond to stored elastic energy.
-It is therefore a model of geometric heterogeneity: it explains why slip events follow broad distributions (e.g., power laws) purely from the self-similar structure of the fault interface suitable for Lorenz-curve–based inequality analysis.
-Earthquake magnitudes empirically follow the Gutenberg–Richter law, $\log_{10} N_r(M > M_0) = a - bM$, with $N_r(M > M_0)$ denoting the number of events above magnitude $M_0$, and $b \simeq 1$.
-The model captures this scale-free behavior by treating a fault as two identical self-affine fractals, typically $n^{th}$-generation Cantor sets with $2^n$ segments of length $3^{-n}$, sliding over each other.
+The Chakrabarti-Stinchcombe model~\cite{CS_Model,CS1,pbhattacharya} (CS-Model in short hereafter) based on the overlap of fractal fault surfaces (modeled using Cantor sets), focuses on fault geometry and the distribution of overlaps.
+In its simplest realization, a Cantor set of any generation (representing a fractured part of the tectonic plate) slides uniformly in time over its replica (representing the rough continental lithosphere, having identical fractal surface structure) and the measure of the overlapping continuous sets of numbers (between the two Cantor sets of identical generation, as one moves over the other) give the burst (or avalanche) sizes of elastic energies, modeling the continental stick-slip avalanches.
+It is therefore a simple geometric model of plate tectonics.
+It may explain why slip events follow broad distributions (e.g., power laws) from the self-similar structure of the fault interface.

+The model treats a fault as two identical self-affine fractals, typically $n^{th}$-generation Cantor sets with $2^n$ segments of length $3^{-n}$, sliding over each other.
 A replica is shifted in discrete steps of $3^{-n}$ under periodic boundary conditions, and the overlap magnitude $Y_{n}(t)$ counts coinciding segments at step $t$, generating a discrete time series $\{Y_{n}(t)\}$.
 The allowed values of $Y_n$ are $2^{\,n-k}$ ($k=0,1,\dots,n$), occurring with exact frequencies which normalize to the binomial probabilities $\Pr(2^{\,n-k}) = \binom{n}{k}\left(\tfrac{1}{3}\right)^{n-k}\left(\tfrac{2}{3}\right)^k$; the most probable overlap scales as $\hat{Y}_n \sim (2^n)^{1/3}$.
-CS-Model captures the static, structural statistics of fault roughness providing insight into how geometric irregularity shape the statistics of earthquakes.
+CS-Model captures the static, structural statistics of fault roughness providing insight into how geometric irregularity shape the statistics of earthquakes (see Fig.~\ref{fig:CS_cantor}).